ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/mock-ui.md

 - Move the `ion-card` layout from the `ion-list` to be a child of the `ion-col` in our grid
 - Remove the rest of the `ion-list`
-- Add the following components to the components list:
+- Ensure that the `import` of components matches the ones used in the `template`
-  - IonCard
-  - IonCardContent
-  - IonCardHeader
-  - IonCardTitle
-  - IonCol
-  - IonImg
-  - IonGrid
-  - IonRow

-This loops through the rows and for each row displays a column for each tea in that row.
-That looks great on a iPad Pro, though the cards are all different sizes and look a little crowded.
+The component now loops through the rows.
+For each row it displays a column for each tea in that row.
+That looks great on a large device such as an iPad Pro or standard web browser.
+However, the cards are all different sizes and look a little crowded.
 We can fix that with a little styling in the view.
-You can replace the styling that is currently there.
+You can replace the styling that is currently there with the following:

 ```scss
 <style scoped>